Azure/azure-sdk/docs/general/design.md

 {% include requirement/MUSTNOT id="general-auth-credential-set-properties" %} define public settable properties or fields which allow users to update the authentication data directly in a non-atomic manner.

 {% include requirement/SHOULDNOT id="general-auth-credential-get-properties" %} define public properties or fields which allow users to access the authentication data directly.
-They are often unnecessary, and are difficult to use in a thread safe manner.
+They are most often not needed by end users, and are difficult to use in a thread safe manner.
+In the case that exposing the authentication data is necessary, all the data needed to authenticate requests should be returned from a single API which guarantees the data returned is in a consistent state.

 {% include requirement/MUST id="general-auth-provide-client-constructor" %} provide service client constructors or factories that accept all supported credential types.